Harvey Weinstein released on $1m bail

 The actress Rose McGowan, who accused Mr Weinstein of rape, told the BBC it was an "amazing day for his survivors".

-"It's a very significant moment, it's a concrete slap in the face of abuse of power," she said.
+"It's a very significant moment, it's a concrete slap in the face of abusive power," she said.
 "It's just the beginning of that process and if we can see this through to the end, I hope we emerge victorious."

 The allegations against the disgraced film producer triggered the #MeToo movement, which sought to demonstrate and draw attention to the widespread prevalence of sexual abuse and harassment.